 Media artist Marija Jetté joined Victor and Carol to help create the South Texas Astronomical Society brand and relaunch STARS.
 This effort culminated in the STARS inaugural event on July 20, 2019.
 The UTRGV CTMObservatory hosted the Apollo Moon Landing Mission’s 50th anniversary celebration.
 Since then, STARSociety has continued to grow and gain support from local partners and citizens.
 We hope continue in fulfilling our mission with educational and creative quality space science programs to serve the greater Brownsville community.

-In 2019, science needs diverse champions with great communication skills and a creative approach to problem solving.
+Today, science needs diverse champions with great communication skills and a creative approach to problem solving.
 Our board features people from all walks of life – seasoned educators, UX designers, project managers, and nonprofit facilitators.
 We are united in serving our community by organizing and hosting space science events with partners and fellow science enthusiasts!